 My daughter was born on a snowy day in March.
 We brought her home in a gender-neutral cream-colored snowsuit that was so enormous it floated around her tiny body like she was a doll.
-We spent twenty tense minutes at the hospital door desperately trying to buckle her car seat around the endless mounds of extra fabric.
-First-time parents, we had clearly not understood the actual size of a newborn baby.
-With the realization that we were responsible for this little being, came the other realization that we were going to need to go shopping.
+We spent 20 tense minutes at the hospital door desperately trying to buckle her car seat around the endless mounds of extra fabric.
+As first-time parents, we had clearly not understood the actual size of a newborn baby.
+With the realization that we were responsible for this little being came the other realization that we were going to need to go shopping.

 Our case was extreme.
-I have always been superstitious, plus I did not want to know the baby’s sex, so I had bought nothing beyond the crib and stroller during my pregnancy.
+I've always been superstitious, plus I did not want to know the baby’s sex, so I had bought nothing beyond the crib and stroller during my pregnancy.
 I just couldn’t imagine committing to a color palette or setting up a room before the baby’s arrival at the door.
 Now it seemed that we were woefully unprepared in every way as I raced to put together a registry and wish list for friends and family.
-I nearly cried with joy when my brother-in-law spontaneously showed up with socks for the baby on Day 2 - socks?!
-How could we have not thought of that???
+I nearly cried with joy when my brother-in-law spontaneously showed up with socks for the baby on day two.
+Socks?!
+How could we not have thought of that?

 Feed a family: The need to actually feed yourself becomes a continual burden once you are on a three-hour sleep cycle.
 Bringing or sending (even better!) food and drink to new parents is an underrated gesture that brings much happiness.

 Sleep needs: A newborn spends about 16 hours every day sleeping.
 The crib is essential, as are all of the swaddling blankets and the crib mattress.
 A durable and easy-to-clean crib mattress is a no-brainer for a gift (organized with the blessing of the parents.)
 New parents learn that swaddling helps sleep and swaddling blankets are in constant demand.
 They are also cute and can be used in countless ways.